 Fire Door Inspections

-Industry leading FDIS Certified fire door inspections.
+Industry leading FDIS fire door inspections.

 Call: 01902 798 024

-An attached label shows you when the inspection was carried out.
-Any remedial works can be carried out by our in-house Fire Door Maintenance Team who are BM-Trada Q-Mark accredited.
+Furthermore, any remedial works can be carried out by our in-house Fire Door Maintenance Team who are BM-Trada Q-Mark accredited.
 Therefore you can be confident that the doors are brought up to compliance.

 Why are certified fire door inspections so important?

 A fire door is not just a normal door, it is an engineered safety device.
 Their primary purpose is to protect lives and offer protection to property in the event of a fire.
 Therefore, they are an integral part of a buildings fire strategy.
+However, many people do not understand the importance of fire doors.

 Yes!
 It is a legal requirement for you (the responsible person under the Fire Safety Order) to maintain the fire doors.
 It is essential that companies and the responsible person understand that a fire door is designed to save lives.